wacncontent/CustomizeTool/output/articles/azure-security-getting-started.md

 There are two categories of rules that are programmed here:

 -   **Machine Configuration or Infrastructure Rules**: By default, all communication is blocked.
 There are exceptions to allow a VM to send and receive DHCP and DNS traffic.
-VMs can also send traffic to the “public” internet and send traffic to other VMs within the cluster and OS Activation server.
-The VMs’ allowed list of outgoing destinations does not include Azure router subnets, Azure management back end, and other Microsoft properties.
+VMs can also send traffic to the "public" internet and send traffic to other VMs within the cluster and OS Activation server.
+The VMs' allowed list of outgoing destinations does not include Azure router subnets, Azure management back end, and other Microsoft properties.

--   **Role Configuration File**: This defines the inbound ACLs based on the tenants’ service model.
-For example, if a tenant has a Web front-end on port 80 on a certain VM, then Azure opens TCP port 80 to all IPs if you’re configuring an endpoint in the [Azure Service Management](/documentation/articles/resource-manager-deployment-model) model.
+-   **Role Configuration File**: This defines the inbound ACLs based on the tenants' service model.
+For example, if a tenant has a Web front-end on port 80 on a certain VM, then Azure opens TCP port 80 to all IPs if you're configuring an endpoint in the [Azure Service Management](/documentation/articles/resource-manager-deployment-model) model.
 If the VM has a backend or worker role running, then we open the worker role only to the VM within the same tenant.

 ##Isolation